cmendez20/notes/topics/javascript.md

 1. Classes are NOT hoisted

    1. remember: function declarations are hoisted, but not classes
 2. Classes are first-class citizens

    1. We can pass them into functions and return them from functions
 3. Classes are executed in strict mode

+## Async JS

+### Promises

+- a promise is an object that is used as a placeholder for the future result of an asynchronous operation
+  - a container for an asynchronously delivered value
+    - a container for a future value
+    - example of future value: response from ajax call
+- we no longer need to rely on events and callbacks passed into asynchronous functions to handle asynchronous results;
+- instead of nesting callbacks, we can **chain promises** for a sequence of asynchronous operations: **escaping callback hell**